intermine/im-docs/docs/system-requirements/software/perl.rst

   $ cd git/intermine/perl

-Here there are four "distributions" of modules you may want to install:
+Here there are three "distributions" of modules you may want to install:

-* InterMine-TypeLibrary
-* InterMine-Model (depends on InterMine::TypeLibrary)
+* InterMine-Model
 * InterMine-Item (depends on InterMine::Model)
 * Webservice-InterMine (depends on InterMine::Model)